 Use ant bait

 Ant baits will be the smart option to eliminate an ant problem.
-Baits consist of a food popular with the ants and a slow acting insecticide.
-Ants make the bait returning to the nest and feed it with their nest mates, like the queen.
-The slow acting insecticides let the ants to consume most of the bait before they experience any toxic effects.
-Because of the time it kicks in, it is too late, they usually have all eaten the bait in addition to colony is doomed.
-The task with using ant baits is you want to choose bait popular with the types of ant evoking the problem – each types of ant has slightly different food preferences and these preferences change over summer and winter.
+Baits consist of food popular with the ants and a slow-acting insecticide.
+Ants make the bait returning to the nest and feed it with their nestmates, like the queen.
+The slow-acting insecticides let the ants consume most of the bait before they experience any toxic effects.
+Because of the time it kicks in, it is too late, they usually have all eaten the bait in addition to the colony is doomed.
+The task with using ant baits is you want to choose to bait popular with the types of ant evoking the problem – each type of ant has slightly different food preferences and these preferences change over summer and winter.

 Treating the whole lawn

 Quite often it is really not possible to get the nest or indeed your whole lawn can be riddled with ant nests.
 Simply sprinkle the bait throughout the area where in fact the ants are active, in addition to ants themselves can do the others.

 There is a particular type of ant called funnel ant, which their nests can make a mess of lawns and undermine the soil structure.
 Funnel ants are a distinctive species of ant, which live underground, digging up dirt into funnels or chimneys above ground.
 On a lawn, they are able to make a huge mess.
 Baits are not quite effective with funnel ants partly as a result of their current address (below ground) and partly due to their feeding habits.
 Directly nest injection into each funnel can offer great outcomes, but an important infestation may be a challenge and can even require multiple treatments.